Secondment often involves major changes. Many things have to be checked before you can start your life in the new country.

-Your pension scheme is changed into a paid-up scheme and we establish a non-deductible pension scheme.
+Your pension scheme is changed into a paid-up policy, and we establish a non-deductible pension scheme.

 Instead, your employer can make contributions to a non-deductible pension scheme.
 That is called a section 53A scheme.

 If possible, you will have the same insurance cover as before.
-But because the contributions are not tax-deductible, any insurance benefits are exempted from tax.
+But because the contributions are not tax-deductible, the disbursements are exempted from taxation.

 What do you need to consider?

 While you are on secondment, things may happen that affect your pension scheme.
-For instance, you might move to another country, your period of secondment might change or you might get married or divorced.
+For instance, you may move to another country, your period of secondment may change or you may get married or divorced.

 It is important that you or your employer contact us and any other advisers as it may affect your pension and tax situation.
 This way, your pension scheme will be adjusted if you need it.